 Scenario 1: Cloud Backup and Restore

-Backup and restore is the simplest of the four disaster recovery scenarios.
+Backup and restore is the simplest of the four AWS disaster recovery scenarios.
 Assuming you back up your important data regularly, you can enable your business environment to continue functioning by restoring it after a disaster occurs.

 While this scenario is the one most frequently used (its requirements are minimal), it involves the most recovery time.
 There is always a trade-off between the front end investment needed to implement a scenario and the time it takes to perform the recovery after an incident has occurred.
 The less time you spend preparing for a disaster, the more time it takes to bounce back from it.
 For most companies, the appropriate balance point between these two factors will be determined by Recovery Time Objectives (RTO) and Recovery Point Objectives (RPO).
 RTOs and RPOs are defined in organizations’ contractual obligations to their clients.
 One of the key aspects of DR is identifying your RTO & RPO to help design the right DR solution.
 Make sure you understand what your company is required to provide before choosing a disaster recovery scenario and implementing disaster recovery best practices.

 Your backup and restore setup will vary depending on the AWS services you use.
 There are many use cases for copying snapshots to Amazon S3 as well as using Amazon S3 storage tools.
 You can make regular snapshots of your EBS volumes (which are stored in S3), or you can manually upload the data to this object storage solution.
-(More efficiently, you can copy EBS snapshots to an Amazon S3 bucket using N2WS).
+(More efficiently, you can move EBS snapshots and copy to an Amazon S3 bucket using N2WS).
 Proper lifecycle policies should be implemented to control the cost of storing these backups.
 Using AWS Glacier may be a cost-saving possibility (there are also many use cases for AWS Glacier) if your RTO and RPO allow for it, although it will increase your recovery time.

 When the inevitable disaster does occur, the recovery process depends on many factors, including the severity of the event.
 In the simplest case, you can restore your data from the Amazon S3 bucket in the same region and be done with the process.
 It might entail provisioning a new instance from the snapshot or copying some files over, but no major work should be necessary.